Is There a Scaling Law in the Inviscid Coalescence of Unequal-size Droplets?: Theory

-On the other hand, given the equally-distributed viscous stress, $\mathbf{\tau} = 2\mu\mathbf{S}$ with $\mathbf{S}$ being the strain-rate tensor, the liquid-side velocity must also be equally distributed over the bridge interface, so the overall bridge movement also points in the direction of $\mathbf{n}_p$.
+According to assumption (iii), the viscous stress expressed as $\mathbf{\tau} = 2\mu\mathbf{S}$ (with $\mathbf{S}$ being the strain-rate tensor) is also equally distributed between the upper and lower sections of the liquid bridge interface.
+It follows that the liquid-side velocity must also be equally distributed over the bridge interface, so the overall bridge movement is inline with its principle normal direction $\mathbf{n}_p$.
 The physical implication here is significant.
 Consider the very early stage of coalescence when $R_S \approx R_L$, Eq.~\ref{eq:m3} dictates that $\theta$ is a positive value, which explains why the bridge movement is inclined towards the smaller droplet from the beginning.
 It follows that the velocity $V$ at which the bridge interface expands out is given by the kinematic relationship, $\mathrm{d} R/\mathrm{d} t = V \cos{\theta}$.
-After Taylor expansion, it takes the form
+Applying Taylor expansion, it takes the form